a-dietrich/SEGA-Genesis-Demos/README.md

 ## Scaling Example ([scaling](scaling))

-A code a example that demonstrates how to create a pseudo 3D perspective projection of a scrolling plane.
+A code example that demonstrates how to create a pseudo 3D perspective projection of a scrolling plane.

 ## SEGA Logo Demo ([sega-logo](sega-logo))